hudl/registrator/docs/user/backends.md

 SERVICE_EUREKA_LOOKUP_ELBV2_ENDPOINT = false (if true, an entry will be added for an ELBv2 connected to a container target group in ECS - see below for more details)
 SERVICE_EUREKA_ELBV2_HOSTNAME = If set, will explicitly be used as the ELBv2 hostname - see below section.
 SERVICE_EUREKA_ELBV2_PORT = If set, will be explicitly used as the ELBv2 Port - see below.
+SERVICE_EUREKA_ELBV2_TARGETGROUP = If set, will be explicitly used as the ELBv2 TargetGroup - see below.
 SERVICE_EUREKA_ELBV2_ONLY_REGISTRATION = true (if false then adding the ELB hostname and port to each individual container registration will happen).
 ```